0x2E757/PromiseExt/README.md

 `state` — scheduled = 0, running = 1, finished = 2, canceled = 3;

-`isScheduled` — getter that will return true if state equals 0, otherwise false;

-`isRunning` — getter that will return true if state equals 1, otherwise false;

-`isFinished` — getter that will return true if state equals 2, otherwise false;

-`isCanceled` — getter that will return true if state equals 3, otherwise false;

 <sub>\* scheduled means that promise isn't started yet, running means that promise has started and one of chain actions is in progress or scheduled.</sub>

 ### Class object's public methods